envisioning/vocab/vocab/complex-interaction.md

 ---
 category: ARCH, CORE
+generality:
+- 0.85
+- 0.83
+- 0.81
+- 0.79
+- 0.77
+- 0.75
+- 0.73
 slug: complex-interaction
 summary: Intricate, multi-layered exchanges or behaviors between components of an AI system, or between the AI system and its environment, which may involve non-linear dynamics and feedback loops.
 title: Complex Interaction
 ---